 These assumptions are limited by the availability of reliable comparable data, economic uncertainty, ongoing geopolitical concerns, and the uncertainty of predictions concerning future events.
 Illiquid credit markets and volatile equity markets have combined to increase the uncertainty inherent in such estimates and assumptions.
 Accordingly, by their nature, estimates of impairment are subjective and do not necessarily result in precise determinations.
 Should the underlying assumptions change, the estimated fair value could vary by a material amount.

 The allowance for credit losses reflect the Corporation's best estimate.
+Estimates and underlying assumptions are reviewed on an ongoing basis.
+Revisions to estimates are recognized prospectively.

 Notes to Financial Statements (continued) (Expressed in Canadian dollars)